hugocornellier/hugocornellier/README.md

 <div class="github-introduction">

-I'm a **Developer** with a passion for bringing ideas to life in the browser.
-Growing up in the '90s and early 2000s, I fell in love with the internet, and that passion has driven me to design and develop websites and web applications that are **fast**, **responsive**, and **accessible** to everyone.
+I'm a **Developer** with a passion for bringing ideas to life.
+Growing up in the '90s and early 2000s, I fell in love with the internet, and that passion has driven me to design and develop applications and websites that are **fast**, **responsive**, and **accessible** to everyone.

 I am currently seeking my first Junior Developer role.